-Unless otherwise scheduled for an event, our campus academic buildings are open from 8 a.m.

-until 10 p.m., and administrative buildings are open from 8 a.m. until 5 p.m.
+Unless otherwise scheduled for an event, our campus academic buildings are open from 8 a.m. until 10 p.m., and administrative buildings are open from 8 a.m. until 5 p.m.
 Monday through Friday.
 Academic buildings are scheduled to be open on weekends only as needed.
 Access to individual classrooms and laboratories is limited to those enrolled and scheduled on the University's Master Calendar.
-The MDA Student Center central seating area is open Monday at 7 a.m. through Friday at midnight, and then from 7 a.m. until 10 p.m. on Saturday and Sunday.
+The MDA Student Center central seating area is open Monday at 7 a.m. through Friday at 10 p.m. and closed on weekends.